Use of Elbow Crutches

 • Ensure the chair is lined up right behind you

-• Put both crutches together at one side of your body making the H shape as you did to stand up
+• Take your arms out of the crutch and put both crutches together at one side of your body making the H shape as you did to stand up

 Non-Weight Bearing

-Non-weight bearing (NWB) means you should not put any weight through the affected leg when attempting to stand, walking with the crutches or sitting down
+Non-weight bearing (NWB) means you should NOT put any weight through the affected leg when attempting to stand, walk, sit down or negotiate steps and stairs.

 • Stand up on the unaffected leg keeping your affected foot off the floor